vitalii7922/railway-reservation-system/README.md

 ## Description

 Railway reservation system provides:
--	Services for clients, such as look for trains according to a rout from point A to point B at a given term, book tickets for chosen trains and view a schedule of trains in a chosen station.
+-	Services for clients, such as look for trains according to a rout from point A to point B at a given term, book tickets for chosen trains and view schedules of trains in a chosen station.
 -	Services for staff: add stations, add rout of trains, view passengers that are registered on a train and view all trains.

 ---